 The Issuer and the Guarantor are, and may in the future be, party to contracts with one or more third parties in relation to the performance of services in relation to the Notes that may be issued under the Programme.
 For example, the Issuing and Paying Agent and the Registrar have agreed to provide services with respect to the Notes pursuant to the Agency Agreement.
-If any third party service provider were to fail to perform its obligations under the respective agreements to which it is a party and/or is removed or if such a party resigns without a sufficiently experienced substitute or any substitute being appointed in their place promptly thereafter, this could have a material adverse effect on the ability of the Issuer and the Guarantor to fulfil its obligations in respect of the Notes and the Partial 20% Guarantee, respectively.
+If any third party service provider were to fail to perform its obligations under the respective agreements to which it is a party and/or is removed or if such a party resigns without a sufficiently experienced substitute or any substitute being appointed in their place promptly thereafter, this could have a material adverse effect on the ability of the Issuer and the Guarantor to fulfil its obligations in respect of the Notes and the Partial 20% Guarantee, respectively, which may, in turn, result in the Noteholders losing some or all of their investment with respect to the Notes.